tv/mio/README.md

 Modern idiomatic models for the browser and node.js.

-* Promises and co/generator support
+* Promise and co/generator support
 * Restrict enumerable properties to defined model attributes.
 * Events emitted for initialization, attribute changes, errors, etc.
 * Attribute validators and defaults.